NREL/jade/docs/source/tutorial.rst

 Events
 ======
-If your extensions implement structured JADE events then you may want to view what events were logged.
+If your extension implements JADE structured events then you may want to view what events were logged.

 ::